|

 Mistake 2: Staying too long in your comfort zone

-Ten years in one company without new skills, certifications, or technological growth?
-That shows loyalty – but also stagnation.
+Ten years in one company without new skills, certifications, or technological growth shows loyalty – but also stagnation.

 What to do instead: Showcase continuous learning.
-Mention relevant training, certifications, or the adoption of new tools (e.g. CRM platforms, SaaS experience, cybersecurity frameworks).
+Mention relevant training, certifications, or the adoption of new tools.
 This signals adaptability and initiative.

 Mistake 3: Copy-pasting job descriptions instead of showing impact

-One of the most common mistakes: listing your responsibilities instead of your results.
-Recruiters know what an Account Executive or PreSales Engineer does.
+Listing responsibilities instead of results is one of the most common mistakes.
+Recruiters know what an Account Executive does.
 They want to know what you achieved.

 Bad: "Responsible for enterprise accounts in the DACH region"